School of Medicine

 Dr. Henri was named as a "Top Reviewer" based on the quality of reviews by the Annals of Internal Medicine in 2006.
 With Dr. Peter Rudd, she co-authored the chapter "Hypertension: Context and Managment" in the Textbook of Cardiovascular Medicine published in 2007.
 Between 2006-2007 Dr. Henri was a member of the California Academic Collaborative on Chronic Care.
 She served as the Clinic Chief at Blake Wilbur of Stanford Medical Group from 2006-2009, as well as on the General Internal Medicine Executive Committee at Stanford between 2006-2009.

 In August 2013, Dr. Henri joined Stanford Concierge Medicine.
-She also currently serves as Co-Director of the American College of Physician's Internal Medicine Maintenance of Certification Course held in San Francisco.
-Dr. Henri has been a Reviewer for the American College of Physicians on multiple projects, most recently Internal Medicine Essentials published in 2015.
+She also currently serves as Director of the American College of Physician's Internal Medicine Maintenance of Certification Course held in San Francisco.
+Dr. Henri has been a Reviewer for the American College of Physicians on multiple projects.
+She recently served on the Internal Medicine Essentials Text and Online Questions Editorial Review Board for the American College of Physicians.

 Dr. Henri feels that comprehensive preventive care, combined with excellent patient-physician communication, is fundamental to her care of patients.